wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

-= 2.8.0 =
+= 2.7.5 =

-* CHANGED:	auto-updates system is now directly integrated into plugin instead of using separate plugin.
+* CHANGED:	auto-updates system is now integrated directly into plugin instead of using a separate plugin.

 = 2.7.4 =